ParallelAgile/CodeBot/codebot-reference/security/grants.md

 | update any | The user may update a record belonging to any user in the linked domain. |
 | update own | The user may update ('patch' individual attributes of) a record belonging to them in the linked domain. |

+> To clarify, "in the linked domain" means simply the domain class being pointed to by a Dependency arrow.

-To assign a grant to a domain permission (the Depedency arrow pointing from an Actor to a domain class), add the grant name (e.g. `read any`) as a UML **constraint** to the Dependency arrow.
+To assign a grant to a domain permission (the Dependency arrow pointing from an Actor to a domain class), add the grant name (e.g. `read any`) as a UML **constraint** to the Dependency arrow.